 12. North Head, Manly

-If you’re looking for something a little further out from the city and away from the crowds, North Head is a brilliant option.
-You still get a clear view of the fireworks without the stress of dealing with crowds and public transport after.
+If you’re looking for something a little bit further from the city and away from the crowds, North Head is an excellent choice.
+You will enjoy clear views of the fireworks without the hassle of navigating large crowds or dealing with public transport afterwards.
+Entry is free and no tickets are required.
+Get more information here.

 13. Cremorne Point

-Cremorne Point tends to get a bit crowded owing to its popularity.
-But if you can push your way through the crowds, the view is absolutely worth it.
+Cremorne Point tends to get a bit crowded owing to its popularity, but if you’re willing to navigate the crowds, the view is worth it.
+The area boasts beautifully maintained parks and gardens with views across the harbour to the Bridge and Opera House.

 14. Darling Harbour

-The fireworks over Darling Harbour are absolutely stunning with many waterfront restaurants and bars along Cockle Bay Wharf, Harbourside Shopping Centre, King Street Wharf and Barangaroo joining in for the fun.
+The NYE fireworks over Darling Harbour are absolutely stunning with many waterfront restaurants and bars along Cockle Bay Wharf, Harbourside Shopping Centre, King Street Wharf and Barangaroo joining in on the fun.
+Entry is free and it’s first come, first served so head there early.
 Read all about it here.

 15. Bicentennial Park

-Stretching along Rozelle Bay, Bicentennial Park comes with lovely water views.
-The grassy spot is ideal for families looking to escape the crowds.
+Stretching along Rozelle Bay, Bicentennial Park offers lovely water views and a laidback atmosphere.
+The grassy spot is perfect for families looking for a more relaxed experience while enjoying the New Year’s Eve fireworks.

 16. Dr Mary Booth Lookout Reserve

-The Mary Booth Reserve is close to public transport with views of the Harbour Bridge spread out before you.
-It’s an extremely popular spot and eager visitors often get there in the wee hours of the morning to snag a spot.
-Viewing is available on a first come first serve basis so be prepared for a bit of hustle to get a spot.
+The Mary Booth Reserve is conveniently located near public transport with views of the Harbour Bridge spread out before you.
+It’s a highly sought-after spot and eager visitors often arrive early in the morning to claim their spot.
+As viewing is available on a first come first serve basis, be prepared for a bit of hustle to secure a spot.
+Entry is free, get the details here.

 17. Circular Quay

-The best spot to see Sydney’s fireworks is along the harbour.
-The sites in and around Circular Quay that make for good viewing spots include Circular Quay promenade, First Fleet Park, Museum of Contemporary Art podium and Tallawoladah lawn areas.
+The areas around Circular Quay that make for good viewing spots for the fireworks include the Circular Quay promenade, First Fleet Park, the Museum of Contemporary Art podium and the Tallawoladah lawn areas.
+Even better, they’re free to visit.

 18. Cockatoo Island

-Just a ferry ride from Sydney lies the beautiful Cockatoo Island with glimmering fireworks taking over the historic site on NYE.
-Several overnight camping packages are available if you want to extend your stay.
+Just a short ferry ride from Sydney, the beautiful Cockatoo Island offers a splendid setting for the NYE fireworks as the celebration unfolds for the night.
+Several overnight camping packages are also available if you want to extend your stay and make the most of your time.

 19. Lavender Bay Parklands

-Lavender Bay is chock full of lush greenery, vantage points and harbour views.
-Comprising Clark, Quibaree and Watt Parks, this is a famously romantic spot to view the fireworks.
+Lavender Bay is brimming with lush greenery, beautiful vantage points and stunning harbour views.
+Made up of Clark, Quibaree and Watt Parks, this is a famously romantic spot to view the New Year’s Eve fireworks.
+Entry is free; head here for more details.